Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: Introduction

-The Langevin model is particularly suited for studying habitat selection, as it explicitly models movement as a stochastic diffusion process driven by the UD \cite{Michelot2019}.
+The Langevin diffusion model is particularly well suited to studying habitat selection, as it explicitly models movement as a stochastic diffusion process whose long-term behaviour tends towards the UD \cite{Michelot2019}.
 However, current methods for statistical inference generate biased parameter estimates, particularly at lower sampling rates \cite{Michelot2019}.
-This problem arises because current methods for inference are based on an Euler-Maruyama discretisation of the Langevin equation, which increasingly flattens as the step size increases, thereby underestimating habitat selection coefficients.
+This problem arises because current methods for inference are based on an Euler-Maruyama discretisation of the Langevin diffusion, which increasingly flattens the target UD as the step size increases, thereby underestimating habitat selection coefficients.
 This causes the inference to see a much flatter UD than the truth, causing a bias towards 0 in the parameter estimates.
 We propose to circumvent this by generating higher-resolution integration points between measurements, allowing us to a apply an Euler-Maruyama discretisation with finer step size.
 Specifically, following the approach described by Durham \& Gallant \cite{Durham2002}, our inference method generates numerous higher-resolution Brownian bridges as proposal tracks between observed locations and then approximate the likelihood using these simulated tracks as proposals in a Monte-Carlo integration with importance sampling.
 We call this method the Brownian bridge with importance sampling (BBIS) likelihood approximation.
 We first introduce the Langevin diffusion model and the BBIS method.
 We then explore the precision and accuracy of the BBIS parameter estimates through four simulation studies that investigate the effect of sampling duration, sampling rate, temporal resolution of the bridges, and number of Brownian bridges.
+Finally, we also illustrated the BBIS method in a replication of the case study of the Steller sea lion, \textit{Eumetopias jubatus}, data in Michelot et al. \cite{Michelot2019} to investigate the effect of the BBIS method on coefficient estimates to in an ecological dataset.